An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 Where $R_0$ indicates the initial radius and $M$ is the phase field mobility.
 Snapshots of the phase field $\phi$ at initial and terminal times are given in Figure \ref{fig:ac-nucleus}.

 We also report the temporal evolution of the radius function for solving this scenario using both numerical methods in Figure \ref{fig:ac-radius}.
-As in the one dimensional simulation, the collocated FE and FD solutions behave basically identical to each other.
+As in the one-dimensional simulation, the collocated FE and FD solutions behave identically to each other.
 Both exhibit a notable discrepancy towards the sharp interface behavior, which again relates to known issues of finite numerical resolution in the phase field simulation \cite{fleckFrictionlessMotionDiffuse2022}.
+We note at this point that the solution generated by a common FE model, i.e. with fully accurate quadrature as explained in section \ref{sec:fdm} also produces very similar results given all other parameters are chosen the same, albeit with a large computational disadvantage due to the full inversion of the resulting mass matrix.
+The linked code repository at the end of this article contains the necessary data structures to reproduce these results.

 To assess the performance gap of both schemes for higher dimensions, we again benchmark both codes against each other.
 The results are given in Table \ref{tab:ac2d-performance}.
 Comparing the results from the 2D simulation benchmark in table \ref{tab:ac2d-performance} with its 1D counterpart (table \ref{tab:ac-performance}), we find that the discrepancy in performance becomes noticeably more drastic with increasing dimensionality of the problem.
 This can be attributed to the increased scattering of DoFs in memory.
-Thus, memory access is less strided, increasing the lookup time.
+Thus, memory access is less stridden, increasing the lookup time.
 For a hardware architecture that demands more parallelism and has a shared memory architecture, this could quickly evolve into a serious bottleneck.